TeyKra/Exploring-LLMs/README.md

 # LLM

-This repository contains four branches, each dedicated to a specific DevOps project:
+This repository contains four branches, each dedicated to a specific LLM lab:

 ## Branches and Projects